 Thank you for your interest in providing internship opportunities for our students through our academic internship program.
 Our program seeks to provide students with internships experiences that will incorporate experiential learning with knowledge and theory acquired in the classroom.

 Guiding a student through an internship takes dedication and advanced planning.
-Review the information listed on our Career Center's Internship Policies page for details on academic internships and risk management.
-To be considered for approval for academic credit you must provide an official offer letter and/or a hiring packet to prospective interns working with you that includes:
+Review the information listed on our Division of Career Pathways' Internship Policies page for details on academic internships and risk management.

 - Start and end dates of the internship with the hours per week